Infrastructure example

 For most track sections, their length is proportional to what can be seen in the diagram.
 To preserve readability, exceptions were made for TA6, TA7, TD0 and TD1 (which are 10km and 25km).

-TrackSectionLinks are used to connect two track sections together, just like a weld joint would in real life.
-In an OSRD simulation, a train can go from one track section to another only if they are connected by a TrackSectionLink (or by a Switch).
+A Node represents a node in the infrastructure.
+In an OSRD simulation, a train can only move from one section of track to another if they are linked by a node.

 • ports: A list of port names.
-A port is an endpoint which can be connected to a track section.
+A port is an endpoint connected to a track section.

-At any time, all switches have an active group, and may have an active link, which always belongs to the active group.
-If there is an active link, it is active in a given direction.
-During a simulation, changing active link inside a group is instantaneous, but changing active link across groups takes configurable time.
-This is because a switch is a physical object, and changing active link can involve moving parts of it.
-Groups are designed to represent the different positions that a switch can have.
-Each group contains the links that can be used in the associated switch position.
+At any time, all nodes have an active group, and may have an active branch, which always belongs to the active group.
+During a simulation, changing the active branch inside a group is instantaneous, but changing the active branch across groups (changing the active group) takes configurable time.
+This is because a node is a physical object, and changing active branch can involve moving parts of it.
+Groups are designed to represent the different positions that a node can have.
+Each group contains the branches that can be used in the associated node position.

-The duration needed to change group is stored inside the Switch, since it can vary depending on the physical implementation of the switch.
+The duration needed to change group is stored inside the Node, since it can vary depending on the physical implementation of the node.

-Our examples currently use three switch types.
-Switch types are just like other objects, and can easily be added as needed.
+Our examples currently use five node types.
+Node types are just like other objects, and can easily be added as needed using extended_switch_type.

 The ubiquitous Y switch, which can be thought of as either two tracks merging, or one track splitting.

-This switch type has three ports: base, left and right.
+This node type has three ports: A, B1 and B2.

 Point switch diagram

-There are two groups, each with one connection in their list: LEFT, which connects base to left, and RIGHT which connects base to right.
+There are two groups, each with one connection in their list: A_B1, which connects A to B1, and A_B2 which connects A to B2.

-Thus, at any given moment, a train can go from base to left or from base to right but never to both at the same time.
-A train cannot go from left to right.
+Thus, at any given moment (except when the switch moves from one group to another), a train can go from A to B1 or from A to B2 but never to both at the same time.
+A train cannot go from B1 to B2.

 A Point Switch only has two positions: